 “It’s not climate change–it’s everything change.”
 Margaret Atwood, 2015

 Our Climate Our Future has excellent teacher lesson plans and award winning videos on climate change.
-Videos, Actions, and all many lesson plans.
+Videos, Actions, and many lesson plans.
 Easy email login and all resources are free.

 CLEAN is a collection of 700+ free, ready-to-use learning resources rigorously reviewed by educators and scientists suitable for middle school through higher education classrooms.
-From producing a play, to a lesson on climate resilient cities, this site divided into 2 general topics: climate and energy.
+From producing a play, to a lesson on climate resilient cities, this site is divided into 2 general topics: climate and energy.
 Each project comes with teaching tips, reviews of the science and pedagogy.

 Climate Kids is for 4th-8th graders to use for their own research, or to explore specific topics as a class.
-It also includes games and activities related to climate change that could be used as a hands-on part of the lesson or something students complete with their families.
+It also includes games and activities related to climate change that could be used as a hands-on part of the lesson or something students can complete with their families.

 Yale Climate Connections